Stillwater Lake (Pennsylvania): 20th century

+21st century

-In 2002, Pennsylvania's Department of Environmental Protection (DEP) reclassified the dam on Stillwater Lake as a B2 High Hazard Dam.
+In 2002, the Pennsylvania Department of Environmental Protection (DEP) reclassified the dam on Stillwater Lake as a B2 High Hazard Dam.
 Funding was approved in the 2006 Pennsylvania State R-CAP Budget to repair the dam, however the legislators were reluctant to release the already approved funds for the project.
 In May, 2008 Minsi Trails Council (owners of the dam) entered into a consent order and agreement with the DEP specifying a timetable to make the required dam repairs.
 The council finalized engineering plans and completed the dam permit application in November 2009.
-The Scouts petitioned the legislators to release the $3,000,000.00 of approved funding in order to repair the dam and essentially save their camp, as well as the watershed and neighboring communities.
+The Scouts petitioned the legislators to release the $3,000,000.00 of approved funding in order to repair the dam and save their camp and the watershed and neighboring communities.

 In late 2009, $1.31 million was released to upgrade the dam.
 Construction began in August 2010 with completion in spring 2011.
 The dam renovation included a new spillway, gate, and a 400-foot rollercompacted concrete dam.
 The project cost nearly $2-million.
 The new dam was dedicated in July 2011.